RussellShelley/PyBer_Analysis/README.md

 [Code for this analysis](PyBer_Challenge.ipynb)

 Combining the city_data and ride_data we are able the following by summary for each city type.
+We can see the experince for drivers is quite different for each city type.

 ![PyBer Summary](analysis/Pybar_Summary.png)